callmeianwu/matrix-multiplication-benchmark/README.md

 # Matrix Multiplication Benchmark
+(Note these results inside the repository are specific to the system they were run on and may be different)

 This repository benchmarks matrix multiplication performance across different implementations in C and Python.
 The benchmarks compare execution time for various array sizes using: